Numerical Simulation of 2.5-Set of Iterated Ito Stochastic Integrals of Multiplicities 1 to 5 From the Taylor-Ito Expansion: Expansions of Iterated Stratonovich Stochastic Integrals Based on Multiple Fourier--Legendre Series and Multiple Trigonometric Fourier Seires

-and by three additional terms of a rather complex structure.
-The value (\ref{r2}) can be calculated exactly using Theorem 2 or estimated using (\ref{qq4}) for the case $k=3$.
+and three additional terms of a rather complex structure.
+The value (\ref{r2}) can be calculated exactly using Theorem 3 or estimated using (\ref{qq4}) for the case $k=3$.

 As is easily observed, this peculiarity will also apply to the iterated Stratonovich stochastic integrals of multiplicities 4 and 5, with the only difference that the number of additional terms like $F^{(i_3)}_q$, $G^{(i_1)}_q$, and $H^{(i_2)}_q$ will be considerably higher and their structure will be more complicated.
-Therefore, the payment for a relatively simple approximation of the iterated Stratonovich stochastic integrals (Theorem 3) in comparison with the iterated Ito stochastic integrals (Theorem 1) is a much more difficult calculation or estimation procedure of their mean-square approximation errors.
+Therefore, the payment for a relatively simple approximation of the iterated Stratonovich stochastic integrals (Theorems 4--8) in comparison with the iterated Ito stochastic integrals (Theorems 1, 2) is a much more difficult calculation or estimation procedure of their mean-square approximation errors (see Chapter 5 in \cite{2018a} for detail).
 This well explains why the main emphasis of the paper is on the approximation of the iterated Ito stochastic integrals figuring in the numerical scheme (\ref{4.45}).
-Their approximation involves Theorem 1 for $k=1,\ldots,5$ and also a complete orthonormal system of Legendre polynomials in the space $L_2([t,T])$.
-(As was established in \cite{29a}, \cite{301a}, Legendre polynomials have a series of advantages over trigonometric functions for the approximation of the iterated stochastic integrals using Theorem 1.)
+Their approximation involves Theorems 1, 2 for $k=1,\ldots,5$ and also a complete orthonormal system of Legendre polynomials in the space $L_2([t,T])$.
+As was established in \cite{2018a}-\cite{2018aa1}, \cite{29a}, \cite{301a}, the Legendre polynomials have a series of advantages over the trigonometric functions for the approximation of iterated stochastic integrals using Theorems 1, 2.